lucidsoftware/lucid-programming-competition-2023/problems/DinoTime/description.md

 - Dinosaurs can only move orthogonally, no diagonal movements.
 Square roots haven't been invented yet.
 - If you start a move with 0 energy, then you die of starvation
-- Every board has a starting dino and all boards are valid, no need to handle malformed input
+- The board is guaranteed to have a starting dino and it is guaranteed to be valid, i.e., there will be no malformed input
-- Boards will never exceed (10, 10)
+- The board size will never exceed (10, 10)
 - Your dino cannot walk more than 10 steps, as 11 hasn't been invented yet

 # Output

-Your problem output should be the maximum possible size for your dinosaur before it's inevitable death.
+Print the maximum possible size for your dinosaur before its inevitable death

 # Examples